postcss/postcss-bem-linter/README.md

 and "modifiers"; SUIT refers to "components", "descendants", and "modifiers".
 You might have your own terms for similar concepts.

-With this plugin, you can check the validity of stylesheets against a set of BEM-style conventions.
+**With this plugin, you can check the validity of selectors against a set of BEM-style conventions.**
 You can use preset patterns (SUIT and BEM, currently) or insert your own.
 The plugin will register warnings if it finds CSS that does not follow the specified conventions.